 “Extra limbs, augmented vision, skin like iron, poison for blood, tails, wings, horns.
 Many features may be added—or removed, or changed—depending on the magic involved and the desires of the surgeon.”

 “Sometimes pain is a part of healing,” replied Kara, and the oracle knew this to be true.
-The golden-haired woman approached the worktable and carefully rolled the slotted pouch closed and buckled the cylinder, then stowed it in her backpack.
-As she did so, something glinted at the edge of her vision, and she looked under one of the tables at the object there.
+She woman approached the worktable and carefully rolled the slotted pouch closed and buckled the cylinder, then stowed it in her backpack.
+As she did so, something glinted at the edge of her vision under one of the tables.
 The size of a dinner plate, the flat metal disk had a handle on one side.
 Gloriana picked it up and turned it over, revealing the image of the seven-pointed star in gold upon a field of silver and surrounded by seven gemstones.

 “I think we may have found a key.”